Vancouver-Datajam/project_5/README.md

 - os

 ### Dataset
-The folder 'hashtags' contains all the datasets for this project.
-Using Tweepy, the Python library for accessing the Twitter API, we scraped some Tweet data that contained the following hashtags:
+We decided to find people's sentiments towards different sustainability topics by looking at Twitter data.
+Using Tweepy, the Python library for accessing the Twitter API, we scraped some Tweets that contained the following hashtags:
 * #noplastic
 * #plasticpollutes
 * #plasticpollution
 * #sustainability
 * #zerowaste
+The folder 'hashtags' contains all the datasets for this project.
+Each CSV file name corresponds with the hashtag.
+The CSV with "updated" in their names contains each Tweet's extracted location.
+Because of the API's restrictions, we were only able to scrape week-old data.

 ### Results

 ## Team members: